samufrantos/edx-documentation/en_us/open_edx_release_notes/source/maple.rst

 Learning Micro-Frontend (MFE)
 -----------------------------

-The Learning MFE (including both "courseware" and the "course home"") is the default course experience in Maple.
-The Nutmeg release will likely entirely drop support for Legacy (that is, LMS-rendered) course experience entirely.
+The Learning MFE (including both "courseware" and the "course home") is the default course experience in Maple.
+The Nutmeg release will likely entirely drop support for the legacy (that is, LMS-rendered) course experience entirely.

 Configuration
 ^^^^^^^^^^^^^